austings/Render-Experiments/README.md

 # Render-Experiments
 I wanted to learn how to render graphics and build my own graphics engine in my freetime.
 This was an example from Chapter 2 of my textbook.
 The image below is the result.
+I use the OpenGL libraries to do this.
 The triangle is rendered in real time with a shader.
 The triangle moves across the screen and changes colors as it does so

 Right triangle moves right and left across the screen and changes colors according to shader algorithm